 Cold Springs Park, one of a handful of neighborhood parks has been adopted by the local Kiwanis Club.
 The park consists of 2 artesian wells, a stream, pond, and vintage play equipment.
-The vintage play equipment has been refurbished and is expected to be reinstalled spring of 2018.
-The Club is making plans to do a multi-phase restoration of the park in an attempt to bring the park back to life as it once was and make it a place for the neighborhood to enjoy once again.
-Projects such as this have sparked conversation with regard to refurbishment of other small parks in the City as well.
+A multi-phase restoration of the park in an attempt to bring the park back to life as it once was and make it a place for the neighborhood to enjoy once again.
+Hillsdale Exchange Club has also begun making improvements to Waterworks Park, installing inclusive play equipment, a fishing pier and benches.
+Projects such as these have sparked conversation with regard to refurbishment of other small parks in the City as well.